shuntksh/hcl-parser-js/README.md

 `;

 const ast = hcl.parse(hclCode);

+console.log(hcl.stringify(parsed));
+// Note that stringify does not preserve the original formatting and comments
+// -> attr = "value"
 ```
 The `ast` is an array of objects that represents the parsed HCL code.
 See [`types.ts`](./src/types.ts) for the complete type definition.